-Studies Prove Ashwagandha Can Treat More than 50 Conditions
+Ashwagandha Can Treat More than 50 Medical Conditions

 A flurry of new research from around the world on Ashwagandha is proving the medicinal effects of this ancient Ayurvedic herbal remedy are more than just anecdotal.

-The past year has been banner year for Ashwagandha research.
+The past few years have been banner years for Ashwagandha research.
 Numerous studies confirmed its healing properties in a variety of conditions, including stress, toxicity, heart disease, Alzheimer’s disease, diabetes, Parkinson’s, skin cancer, tuberculosis, liver toxicity and many others.
 Following is a summary of some of the findings of the over fifty different human, laboratory and animal studies conducted using Ashwaghanda published during 2012 and early 2013: